 The appointed Operator will be kept informed of progress during the construction programme, will be involved in the assessment of the works during the equipment installation phase, and will be consulted during the snagging and final evaluation.

-Appropriate feedback will be provided to the organisations Finance Department so as to provide sufficient information as required by the organisation/ project board and or external funding process.
+Appropriate feedback will be provided to the organisation’s Finance Department so as to provide sufficient information as required by the organisation/ project board and or external funding process.

-The external grant aid provider (if applicable) will be kept informed of progress of the project following implementation of the plan on handover to the selected Operator.
+The external grant aid provider (if applicable) will be kept informed of the progress of the project following implementation of the plan on handover to the selected Operator.

 PROJECT DOCUMENTS